SamuLumio/object-settings/README.md

 Did I mention free GUIs?
 ========================

-That's right, this library also includes a separate `settings_gui` package, that has pre-made settings menus for both tkinter and ttk, with GTK and others to come.
+That's right, this library also includes a separate `settings_gui` package that has pre-made settings menus for both tkinter and ttk, with GTK and others to come.
 They have full integration with the aforementioned systems, like validation and sections.